Key Takeaways

 The most common types of wills include:

-- Simple will – A simple will is a standard will that identifies who will be the executor of the estate, names beneficiaries of the estate, describes how assets will be distributed, and names guardianship of children.
+- Simple will – A simple will is a standard will that identifies who will be the executor of the estate, names beneficiaries of the estate, describes how assets will be distributed, and nominates guardians for children.

 - Joint will – A joint will is typically created by a married couple to ensure that the distribution of assets is agreed upon by both spouses.